Diana Dew

-Diana Dew (June 25, 1943 – February 2008), was an American fashion designer recognized in the '60s for pioneering electronic clothes (or e-textiles).
-She created clothing that was able to light up, was battery powered, and was controlled via a switch.
+Diana Dew (June 25, 1943 – February 8, 2008) was an American fashion designer recognized in the 1960s for pioneering electronic textiles which incorporated electronic components into wearable clothing.
+She created clothing that was battery powered and able to light up by adjusting a control knob.
+Dew's clothes were the precursor to more modern electronic textiles which use LED technology.

 Early life

 Diana Dew was born on June 25, 1943, in Memphis, Tennessee.
 From the age of four to fourteen, she worked as a fashion model and attended the Memphis Academy of Art (now Memphis College of Art).
-She spent a year at Bard College studying method acting before moving to the University of Florida to study engineering.
+She spent a year at Bard College studying method acting, before moving to the University of Florida to study engineering.
 Dew temporarily created stage costumes for Memphis' Front Street Theater before moving to California and enrolling at the University of California, Berkeley.
-She rapidly got disillusioned with the counterculture environment, rejecting LSD because it "becomes your usual rhythm, and then you're still looking for something new."

 Fashion design

-Dew returned to New York City, where she "created the East Side folk music scene" and dressed Joan Baez.
-She then moved to Boston and started Isis, a bespoke dress business on Harvard Square, but she was unable to attract a young customer that could afford her high-end creations.
-After a suggestion from a modeling agency, she became a designer for Puritan's Paraphernalia business in the late summer of 1966, and later ruled over her own company, Experipuritaneous.
-Dew's designs encapsulated the mentality of the 1960s, stylistically fusing two modern institutions: the psychedelic realm of counterculture and the future and revolutionary field of space exploration.
+Dew returned to New York City, where she participated in the East Side folk music scene and dressed Joan Baez.
+She then moved to Boston and started the cloth brand Isis, but she could not attract young customers that could afford her high-end creations.
+Following the suggestion from a modeling agency, she became a designer for Puritan's Paraphernalia business in the late summer of 1966, and later created her own company, Experipuritaneous.

-Her creations, which were powered by rechargeable nickel-cadmium batteries, could stay lit for up to 5 hours.
+Her creations, which involved "pliable and removable plastic lamps" powered by rechargeable nickel-cadmium batteries, could stay lit for up to 5 hours.
 The pace of the strobe-like flash, which projected a psychedelic light display, was controlled through a potentiometer worn at the waist.
-Her creations, which she intended to be "like an LSD trip without the hang-ups," premiered in February 1967 at the Paraphernalia store in New York City for more than $150 apiece.
+Her clothing premiered in February 1967 at the Paraphernalia store in New York City.

+The use of electricity in her designs was not without problems, as expressed by Brigid Berlin, "Diana Dew, the electric-dress designer for Paraphernalia, had those dresses where the tits would light up; or you could flash the crotch and that would go off.
+But they weren't fool-proof, and one night two girls went totally off in Max's!
+I mean, right off.
+They went BOOM!
+It's true."

 Dew rose to prominence as a musician's costume designer.
-She designed clothes for the trippy band the Blues Magoos that would light up as the music became louder on stage.
-One of these outfits is presently housed in a Smithsonian Institution time capsule, which will be opened in 2065 as an example of 1960s art.
+She designed clothes for the trippy band Blues Magoos that would light up as the music became louder on stage.
+One of these outfits is currently housed in a Smithsonian Institution time capsule, which will be opened in 2065 as an example of 1960s art.

 Dew's work was featured in the seminal show "Body Covering" at the Museum of Contemporary Craft in New York City in 1968, which explored the link between technology and clothing.